 Genetics consultations allow us to create a personalized and customized risk reduction plan suited uniquely for you.
 Our plans include enhanced screenings, lifestyle and wellness programs, medications and surgery options, as well as specialized cancer genetics programs.

-We are located on the first floor of the Providence Cancer Partnership building.
+For more information or to make an appointment, please contact us at 425-297-6850 or visit our office.
+We are located on the first floor of the Providence Regional Cancer Partnership building.
 Parking is offered in the parking garage attached to the Cancer Partnership at a minimal charge based on time.
 Street parking is also available for 90 minutes at no cost.

 The genetic specialists will provide information that patients can use for cancer prevention and early detecting including: